belm0/perf-timer/README.md

 _PerfTimer_ is a humble instance of #3.
-It's the easiest way (least amount of fuss and effort) to get insight into call count and average execution time of a function or piece of code during a real session of your program.
+It's the easiest way (least amount of fuss and effort) to get insight into call count and execution time of a function or piece of code during a real session of your program.

 Use cases include: